RoaringBitmap/CRoaring/README.md

 Serialization on big endian hardware may not be compatible with serialization on little endian hardware.

+# Using a CMake subdirectory

+If you like CMake, you can just drop CRoaring in your project as a subdirectory and get going.
+[See our demonstration for further details](https://github.com/RoaringBitmap/croaring_cmake_demo).

 # Amalgamation/Unity Build

 The CRoaring library can be amalgamated into a single source file that makes it easier